ycpcs/cs365-spring2019/assign/assign05.md

 -   Implement and benchmark a lock-free data structure using atomic machine instructions.
 See Michael Scott's [High-performance synchronization](http://www.cs.rochester.edu/wcms/research/systems/high_performance_synch/) web page.
 -   Use GPGPU computation to implement a parallel algorithm.
 -   Implement a 2-processor merge algorithm where one thread starts at the beginning of the arrays being merged, and the second thread starts at the end.
 Is it possible to make this faster than a sequential merge?
+-   Build a small MPI cluster using Infiniband (I have money to buy hardware!), configure it, and benchmark it

 It is fine for multiple people/groups to work on the same problem.